1.7 The Crime Control and Due Process Models

 Most people would agree that the death penalty represents the most severe punishment an individual can face in the United States, and as such, would be endorsed by proponents of the “crime control” model.
 However, the imposition of the death penalty for individuals thus sentenced is hardly swift or certain; in fact, it has been estimated that the average time between a sentence of death and actual execution is nearly 19 years (Snell, 2021).

-In your opinion, how might this delay between offender sentencing and execution effect the death penalty’s ability to suppress crime?
+In your opinion, how might this delay between offender sentencing and execution affect the death penalty’s ability to suppress crime?
 Does this delay effectively uphold, or undermine, individual offenders’ rights to humane punishment?
 Consider the case of Scott Dozier, who sat on death row in Nevada for over a decade, before finally committing suicide in prison.
 How might this case inform the recalibration, or cooperation, of the two models discussed above?

 Read more about Scott Dozier at The Marshall Project.